 This weekend, International Business Machines (IBM) announced that it would acquire another company known as Red Hat.
-Red Hat is an enterprise provider of open source software and is currently valued at more than $20 billion.
-IBM will pay more than $34 billion for the company).
+Red Hat is an enterprise provider of open source software and is currently valued at more than $20 billion (IBM will pay more than $34 billion for the company).

 What is Merger and Acquisition?

-They do this for a number of reasons.
-For example, a company an insurance company in the East Coast can merge with another one in the West Coast.
+They do this for a number of reasons: for example, an insurance company in the East Coast can merge with another one in the West Coast.
 By so doing, the companies will have be at a position to reach more customers.

 Why Companies do M&A

 A good example of this is what Google and Facebook have done.
 Google acquired YouTube for about a billion dollars.
 Today, YouTube is worth more than $200 billion.
-Similarly, Facebook acquired Instagram for about a billion dollars.
-It is now worth more than $100 billion.
+Similarly, Facebook acquired Instagram for about a billion dollars, and it is now worth more than $100 billion.

 Second, companies do M&A to create synergies.
 For example, if a software development company has 5000 employees and another software company has 4000 employees, merging the two into one can lead to synergies.

 How to Trade M&A news

 Therefore, when the market opens, the likely scenario is that IBM’s stock will decline sharply while Red Hat will increase to $190.
 This is because IBM has already agreed to pay $190 for the stock.

-Third, historically, mergers and acquisitions have not worked out as expected.
+- Historically, mergers and acquisitions have not worked out as expected.
 In fact, they have been value destroyers.
 A good example of this is the acquisition of Monstanto by Bayer.
 After the deal was closed, Monsanto lost a major lawsuit that threatens its existence.

 Therefore, when a deal is announced, the best way to trade is to go long the company being acquired and shorting the one doing the acquiring.
 In fact, this has created a large group of investors who specialize in what is known as merger arbitrage.